jossello/AI-PMO-Stack/README.md

 | AI Summary | Surface signals and draft structured outputs |
 | Human Review | Maintain accountability and decision rights |

-> Add screenshots of your Airtable base and Obsidian vault here as the pilot evolves.
+> Coming Soon: screenshots of the Airtable base and Obsidian vault here as the pilot evolves.